Tangerine-Community/Tangerine/docs/data-collector/deployment.md

 and Token to the admin to reinstall the application.
 Make sure that before re-installing the app all data is synchronized.

+!!! note
-NOTE: You can edit all devices that have not been claimed yet.
+    You can edit all devices that have not been claimed yet.

 To Edit a device, click the Edit button in the Options menu.
 Apply any modifications and click Submit